State officials: Bird flu found at Indiana duck farm - NewsBreak

 State officials: Bird flu found at Indiana duck farm

-INDIANAPOLIS (AP) — Avian influenza has been detected in a northern Indiana duck farm, state officials say, marking the disease’s spread to a third poultry species.
+INDIANAPOLIS (AP) — Avian influenza has been detected in a northern Indiana duck farm, state officials said Thursday, marking the disease’s spread to a third poultry species.

 Comments / 0